pe-st/garmin-connect-export/README.md

                         number of recent activities to download, or 'all' (default: 1)
   -f [{gpx,tcx,original,json}], --format [{gpx,tcx,original,json}]
-                        export format; can be 'gpx', 'tcx', 'original' or 'json' When using `json`, only the activity's metadata is exported.
+                        export format; can be 'gpx', 'tcx', 'original' or 'json' (default: 'gpx')
-                        (default: 'gpx')
   -d [DIRECTORY], --directory [DIRECTORY]
                         the directory to export to (default: './YYYY-MM- DD_garmin_connect_export')